GameDevHQ-Official/RPG-Fishing-System/README.md

 ### Fishing Table

-- Define a fishing table with item IDs and corresponding fish names using a static 2D array.
+- Define a fishing table with item IDs and corresponding fish names using two separate static arrays.
 - Use `std::rand()` to randomly select a fish from the fishing table.

 ### Inventory Management